Robert Reuland

-Robert Charles Reuland (born 1963) is an American novelist and attorney.
+Robert Charles Reuland (born November 1, 1963) is an American novelist and attorney.

 Reuland commenced his legal career in 1990 in Manhattan, working in the litigation departments of two large corporate firms before joining the district attorney's office in Brooklyn in 1996.
 Since 2001, Reuland has had a parallel career as a novelist.
 He is the author of two published novels, Hollowpoint (Random House 2001) and Semiautomatic (Random House 2004).
 Both books are set in the Brooklyn District Attorney's office, where Reuland was a prosecutor in the homicide bureau.
-Reuland gained national notoriety in 2001 when fired from his position in the district attorney's office shortly after the publication of his first book, Hollowpoint.
+Reuland gained national notoriety in 2001 when fired from his position after District Attorney Charles J. Hynes objected to his first book, Hollowpoint.
 Reuland brought a federal lawsuit claiming infringement of his First Amendment rights and prevailed at trial in 2004.
 Upon leaving the district attorney's office in 2001, Reuland established himself in private practice in New York City specializing in homicide defense and litigation to free persons wrongly convicted due to police and prosecutorial misconduct.
 Reuland took a hiatus from writing following the publication of his second novel in order to raise his children and devote more time to his criminal practice.
-His third novel, Brooklyn Supreme, is expected to be published in 2021.
+His third novel, Brooklyn Supreme, was published in 2021.